Tyler-metagroup/metagroup/README.md

 This source code is provided for viewing purposes only.
 No license is granted to use, modify, distribute, or create derivative works from this codebase.
 Unauthorized copying is strictly prohibited.
+You may not fork, or make a pull-request, you may only create an issue.
 ---

 ## Authorization Matrix